The IWA COVID-19 Task Force operated from 2020 until October 2022.

-The COVID-19 pandemic is prompting questions for the water supply and sanitation sector globally.
-The speed and extent of the spread of the pandemic means that answers to these questions are needed quickly.
+The COVID-19 pandemic has prompted questions for the water supply and sanitation sector globally.
+The speed and extent of the spread of the pandemic has meant that answers to these questions have been needed quickly.
 While operators provide their services within a national context, scientific and operational concerns and insights are relevant across borders.

-The International Water Association convened a Task Force (TF) from its membership, to provide the sector with an authoritative reference point regarding both the relevant science and operational matters.
+The International Water Association convened a Task Force (TF) from its membership early in 2020, to provide the sector with an authoritative reference point regarding both the relevant science and operational matters.

 Issues for the Task Force

-The intention of the IWA COVID-19 TF is to provide the international water sector, with state-of-the-art science (as it becomes available), on the attributions of this virus and any measures needed to protect both workers and public health.
+The aim of the IWA COVID-19 Task Force is to provide the international water sector with updates on state-of-the-art science, on the attributes of the virus, and any measures needed to protect both workers and public health.

 - Water supply (presence/persistence in water sources; the fate and inactivation of the virus during treatment, including disinfection).